gotvinne/Light-weight-MPC/front-end/src/README.md

 The source code for the Front-end interface.
 ## Components:
+- Modules
+- Footer
-- Header
+- TabPanel

+## Modules:
 - Scenario
 - Simulation
 - Algorithm
 - Models
 - About
-- Footer